 There are numerous corticosteroids available, both particulate and non-particulate, all with varying potency, solubility, and duration.
 Particulate steroids like methylprednisolone and triamcinolone must undergo hydrolysis, lowering their solubility and theoretically lasting longer at the injection site when compared to non-particulate steroids like dexamethasone.

-Particulate preparations, while commonly used for peripheral injections, may have serious adverse events when used for axial spine injections, including blood vessel injury or spasm or even embolization through vessels causing spinal cord infarction.
+Particulate preparations, while commonly used for peripheral injections, may have serious adverse events when used for axial spine injections, including blood vessel injury or spasm, or even embolization through vessels causing spinal cord infarction.
 Methylprednisolone has significantly higher percentage of large particles and may occlude vessels.
-Light microscopy studies have demonstrated that the particles in these steroid preparations are either larger than red blood cells or form aggregates larger than red blood cells8.
-Triamcinolone preparations have an intermediate particle size and betamethasone has the smallest particle size of the particulate steroids8,9.
+Light microscopy studies have demonstrated that the particles in these steroid preparations are either larger than red blood cells or form aggregates larger than red blood cells9.
+Triamcinolone preparations have an intermediate particle size and betamethasone has the smallest particle size of the particulate steroids9,10.

-Steroids are frequently used both for diagnostic and therapeutic purposes and to control inflammation when more conservative measures (i.e. oral NSAIDs, rest, ice, compression, elevation) have been exhausted5.
+Steroids are frequently used both for diagnostic and therapeutic purposes and to control inflammation when more conservative measures (i.e. NSAIDs, rest, ice, compression, elevation, physical therapy) have been exhausted6.
 Typically, steroids can provide short-term pain relief (from weeks to months); few injections are associated with long-term relief of symptoms.

-A steroid injection is contraindicated in the setting of overlying soft tissue sepsis, bacteremia, anatomic inaccessibility, an uncooperative patient, articular instability, septic arthritis, avascular necrosis, osteonecrosis, and Charcot joints.
-A joint with a surgical implant would be a relative contraindication5.
+A steroid injection is contraindicated in the setting of overlying soft tissue infections, sepsis, bacteremia, anatomic inaccessibility, an uncooperative patient, articular instability, septic arthritis, avascular necrosis, osteonecrosis, periarticular fracture and Charcot joints.
+A joint with a surgical implant would be a relative contraindication6.

 Before injection, the steroid is frequently diluted with an equal volume of anesthetic.
-The immediate analgesic response may help confirm placement and also may increase the spread of steroid, potentially increasing its efficacy.
+The immediate analgesic response may help confirm placement and also may facilitate the spread of the steroid to a larger surface area, potentially increasing its efficacy.
 In addition, it may decrease the risk of atrophy when placed in smaller or superficial structures such as the hand.
 Dilution does increase the risk of infection, especially when using multidose vials.
-In addition, the parabens in local anesthetics such as lidocaine may lead to flocculation, or precipitation of the steroid mixture in the syringe11.
+In addition, the parabens in local anesthetics such as lidocaine may lead to flocculation, or precipitation of the steroid mixture in the syringe23.